-Philosophy of Monographs, Books, and Publications
+Philosophy of Monographs, Books, & Publications

 The US Army War College (USAWC) Press has two product lines: The US Army War College quarterly journal, Parameters, and scholarly monographs.
 In order to be considered for publication with the Press, submissions must address issues of strategic relevance to US Army and/or Department of Defense leaders and must include actionable strategic or policy recommendations.
 All submissions must exhibit the highest standards of research and scholarship, avoid jargon, and be written in a language accessible to busy policymakers and senior decisionmakers.

 Six things to keep in mind when writing scholarly articles and monographs for the USAWC Press:

 - Clearly express the analysis, synthesis, and evaluation of your ideas

 - Engage in thoughtful, balanced analysis rather than personal opinion

 - Support knowledge claims, arguments, and insights with clearly presented and sensibly organized evidence

 - Craft a clear, well-supported, properly documented, concise, and logically organized thesis—reducible to one sentence

 - Adhere to conventional rules of English grammar and syntax using Chicago Manual of Style, 17th Edition, for reference, guidance, and footnotes

 Anyone may submit an original article to be considered for publication in Monographs, Books, & Publications provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).